Career Quiz and Most Suitable Personality.

-You’re interested in computers and electronics like circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.|
+|You are interested in circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.|

-You’re interested in mathematics like arithmetic, algebra, geometry, calculus, statistics, and their applications.|
+|You are interested in arithmetic, algebra, geometry, calculus, statistics, and their applications.|

 |Test and troubleshoot instruments, components, and assemblies, using circuit testers, oscilloscopes, or voltmeters.|

 |You like work that includes practical, hands-on problems and solutions.|

-You like dealing with plants, animals, and real-world materials like wood, tools, and machinery.|
+|You like working with plants, animals, and real-world materials like wood, tools, and machinery.|